-- 1. When winching or towing a stuck loader from the rear, always lower the lift arms until the attachment is resting on the ground and then follow the shut-off procedure (See Section 3.1-3). - 2.
+- 1. When winching or towing a stuck loader from the rear, always lower the lift arms until the attachment is resting on the ground and then follow the shut off procedure (See Section 3.1-3). - 2.
 When winching or towing a stuck loader from the front, lower the attachment so that the front attachment points are accessible and have an assistant block the attachment, then follow the shut-off procedure (See Section 3.1-3). - 3.
-Attach a properly rated chain, cable or towing strap to the towing points provided (Fig. 3.8A). - 4.
+Attach a properly rated chain, cable or towing strap to the towing point provided (Fig. 3.8A). - 4.
 Deactivate the brake system for towing.
 To release the park brake, turn the release button on the brake valve counter clockwise.
-Pressurize the brake release quick coupler to 218 PSI (15 Bar).
+Pressurize the brake release quick coupler to 200 PSI (15 Bar).
 This will release the motor brakes for towing.
-See maintenance section 4.7-6 for details. - 5.
-The attachment point on the towing or winching equipment should be kept as low as possible and in as direct a line as possible with the stuck loader.
+See maintenance section for details. - 5.
+Open the tandum pump by-pass valve which are integral with the high pressure relief valves by turning four (4) revolutions.
+There are four of the high pressure relief valves.
+Two (2) on the top of the pump (fig. 3.8B), and two (2) on the bottom.
+Do not open the valves past four (4) turns.
+When open, the valve connects both sides of the pump/motor circuit and allows the motor to turn for towing short distances at low speeds without running the engine.
+The valve closing torque is 30 70 ft. lbs.
+(41 95 Nm.). - \Damage to the unit may result from over-torquing the bypass valve. - The attachment point on the towing or winching equipment should be kept as low as possible and in as direct a line as possible with the stuck loader.
 A steep tow line angle or side pull could result in upsetting the stuck loader.